threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 <li><a href="#faq?id=what-is-tfta-is-it-still-used">What is TFTA?
 Is it still used?</a></li>
 <li><a href="#faq?id=is-there-a-way-to-certify-a-diy-3node">Is there a way to certify a DIY 3node?</a></li>
 <li><a href="#faq?id=does-it-make-sense-to-make-my-farm-a-company">Does it make sense to make my farm a company?</a></li>
-<li><a href="#faq?id=what-is-the-difference-between-uptime--downtime-and-between-online--offline-when-it-comes-to-3nodes">What is the difference between uptime &amp; downtime, and between online &amp; offline, when it comes to 3nodes?</a></li>
+<li><a href="#faq?id=what-is-the-difference-between-uptimedowntime-and-onlineoffline-when-it-comes-to-3nodes">What is the difference between uptime/downtime and online/offline when it comes to 3nodes?</a></li>
 <li><a href="#faq?id=my-3node-utilization-is-low-is-it-normal">My 3node utilization is low, is it normal?</a></li>
 </ul>
 </li>